Men's Mental Health Support

 Somerset and Wessex Easting Disorder Association

 Supporting those affected by eating disorders.
-Here to listen, without judgement, and provide the support you need
+There to listen, without judgement, and provide support.

 Somerset Suicide Bereavement Support

 Support if you’re coping with the aftermath of a suicide.
-Offering emotional support as well as guidance through the trauma of sorting out personal affairs.
-The service operates 24 hours a day, every day of the year.
+Offers emotional support as well as guidance through the trauma of sorting out personal affairs.

 Reprovide